namtoki/English/wordlist.md

 command:                            The president commanded the army to delay its departure.
 commission:                         He accomplished many things as chair of the traffic safety commission.
 commit:                             Many young people commit crimes due to poverty and despair.
+companion:                          My brother fell into a shallow pond playing with his companion, and he was rescued by a passing stranger.
 compete:                            The swimmer's strong determination drives her on to compete for a better ranking.
 competitor:                         He whipped his horse toward the end of the race and barely beat his competitor.
 complicated:                        In an effort of encourage diversity, they will debate the complicated problem of minority rights.
 concentrate:                        He couldn't concentrate on the task because he lacked the motivation to build a database.
 concerning:                         The professor and his assistants are analyzing the findings of the survey concerning sleep.
-confess:                            After the accident, the driver confessed that he hadn't stop at the crossing.
+confess:                            After the accident, the driver confessed that he hadn't stop at the crossing. confident (sure, certain):          He is confident that the company will eventually overcome its current problems.
 conflict:                           The policies of the administration and the Congress conflict on the question of the defence budget. congress*(parliament,diet,council): The policies of the administration and the Congress conflict on the question of the defence budget. conquer*:                           Even Napoleon couldn't conquer Russia during its harsh winter.
 consist:                            This book about the Roman Empire consists of eight chapters.
 constantly:                         The scientist achievement made her so famous that she was constantly bothered by the press.
 construct:                          That tall building was constructed last year, and it completely changed the scenery around here.
+construction:                       We will proceed with the construction of the new amusement park according to plan.
 conventional:                       Our research indicates that the new medicine is more efficient than conventional treatments. convince (persuade):                I'm trying to convince my father to see a dentist regularly. cooperation*:                       The minister preached about the need for love and cooperation between the races.